 Boilersuit clad assistants will welcome and guide you as you are invited to respond to an Inventory of Behaviours, an improvised instruction manual.
 Devised by artists, the manual is based on their own behaviour in the physical, digital, or psychological spaces in which their art is made.
 You are invited to imitate or re-enact their rituals, traits and habits.
 Performances will be recorded and played back in the space and Twitter and Instagram will transmit the daily activities beyond the Gallery.

-Join an open discussion that brings invited speakers from a variety of disciplines – from art to psychology – to reflect on what the Inventory of Behaviours can tell us about the conditions of the production of artworks today.
+On Friday, join an open discussion from 3-5pm that brings invited speakers from a variety of disciplines – from art to psychology – to reflect on what the Inventory of Behaviours can tell us about the conditions of the production of artworks today.

 About Freelands Foundation